One Is Enough

-I WILL Prevent Another Heart Attack or Stroke
+I WILL Prevent Another Stroke or Heart Attack

-1 in 4 heart attack and stroke survivors will have another.
-Yet, up to 80% of heart attacks and strokes may be prevented with a combination of medication, such as aspirin,* and healthy habits that can have a big impact.
+1 in 4 stroke and heart attack survivors will have another.
+Yet up to 80% of strokes and heart attacks may be prevented with a combination of medication, such as aspirin,* and healthy habits that can have a big impact.

-Lower Your Risk of Another Heart Attack or Stroke
+Lower Your Risk of Another Stroke or Heart Attack

 Managing your blood pressure, cholesterol, diabetes, and taking medications like aspirin*- as recommended by a doctor- may help prevent another event.